Times New Roman: Historical background

 Lardent's original drawings are according to Rhatigan lost, but photographs exist of his drawings.
 Rhatigan comments that Lardent's originals show "the spirit of the final type, but not the details."
 The design was adapted from Lardent's large drawings by the Monotype drawing office team in Salfords, Surrey, which worked out spacing and simplified some fine details.Archived at Ghostarchive and the Wayback Machine: Archived at Ghostarchive and the Wayback Machine: Further changes were made after manufacturing began (the latter a difficult practice, since new punches and matrices had to be machined after each design change).

 Morison continued to develop a close connection with the Times that would last throughout his life.
 Morison edited the History of the Times from 1935 to 1952, and in the post-war period, at a time when Monotype effectively stopped developing new typefaces due to pressures of austerity, took a post as editor of the Times Literary Supplement which he held from 1945 to 1948.
 Times New Roman remained Morison's only type design; he designed a type to be issued by the Bauer Type Foundry of Frankfurt but the project was abandoned due to the war.
 Morison told his friend Ellic Howe that the test type sent to him just before the war was sent to the government to be "analysed in order that we should know whether the Hun is hard up for lead or antimony or tin."
-Brooke Crutchley, Printer to Cambridge University, recorded in his diary a more informal discussion of the design's origins from a conversation in the late 1940s:SM thought that Dreyfus might in time be able to design a mathematical font but he would first have to get out of his system a lot of personal ideas and searching for effects.
+Brooke Crutchley, Printer to Cambridge University, recorded in his diary a more informal discussion of the design's origins from a conversation in August 1948:SM thought that Dreyfus might in time be able to design a mathematical font but he would first have to get out of his system a lot of personal ideas and searching for effects.
 He, Morison, had to do all this before he could design the Times font.
 Will Carter came in to consult M about a new type for the Radio Times, on which he had been invited to experiment.
 M said that the answer was really Times and that if he worked out the problem from the bottom that was the sort of answer he would get...Will has been experimenting with Plantin, but it doesn't come out well when printed from plates on rotaries, perhaps a face based on Plantin would do the trick.
 M said that was just how he got to Times.

 Metal type versions

-A large number of variants of Times were cut during the metal type period, in particular families of titling capitals for headlines.
+A large number of variants of Times were cut during the metal type period, in particular headline weights and families of titling capitals for headlines.
 Walter Tracy in Letters of Credit, Allen Hutt and others have discussed these extensively in their works on the family.
+(Morison felt in 1953 that the most important part of The Timess redesign that introduced Times New Roman was not the body text at all, but introducing headline fonts that matched the text type.)